xdy-temporary/tmpMaptoolDocs/README.md

 php composer.phar update --no-dev

 Paste all page names into Mediawiki/Special Pages/Export (get them from http://lmwcs.com/rptools/wiki/Special:AllPages, export from all pages).
-I only did the first page for now.

 sed -i '/Do not edit this line/d' ./MapToolDoc-20190913172147.xml